Option 1: Look at your checkbook

 Option 4: Routing Number

 Sometimes banks display institution and transit numbers as a routing number.
-A routing number for electronic payments contains a zero (called the "leading zero"), a three-digit financial institution number and a five-digit branch number.
+A routing number for electronic payments contains a zero (called the "leading zero"), a three-digit financial institution number and a five-digit transit number.

 Routing number format: